hmxmilohax/rb3-pc/README.md

 	*   You forgot to set the “Network Status” to “Connected” in the [[Network tab when setting up the Custom Configuration]](#network) for Rock Band 3.

 *   **_My PS3 instrument controller shows up as two_**
-	*   You did [[controller configuration](#controllers) for a PS3 controller, which usually isn't needed due to passthrough.
+	*   You did [[controller configuration]](#controllers) for a PS3 controller, which usually isn't needed due to passthrough.
 Just unbind the controller and it should be fine.

 *   **_[Rock Band 3 Deluxe] I crash in the intro video_**
 	*   You have incompatible Rock Band 3 Deluxe files.
 You need to go to Rock Band 3's game directory in `dev_hdd0\game\BLUS30463\USRDIR` and delete every `.dta` file aside from `dx_high_memory.dta`.